2023 B2B SEO Statistics

 Applying B2B SEO Stats to Your Own Campaign

 B2B SEO statistics only hold mean something in relation to the overarching trends they depict.
 By observing Google’s algorithm through the lens of B2B clients over the last 11 years, we have a clear picture of where Google is headed.

-Simply put, high-quality thought leadership content marketing continues to be the highest ROI SEO strategy in 2022.
+Simply put, high-quality thought leadership content marketing continues to be the highest ROI SEO strategy.
 The prerequisite to succeeding using thought leadership is a solid foundation of technical SEO and keyword research.